From the Archives: The “SCA Gazette” Proposal of 2015–2017

 The 2017 Proposal

-(This effort wasn’t ever officially announced to the populace, but it was accidentally disclosed as part of the SCA Lists Archive Breach.)
+(The discussions of this committee weren’t officially announced to the populace, but their correspondence was accidentally disclosed as part of the SCA Lists Archive Breach.)

-The revised proposal provides a pretty convincing case for the need for change:
+The 2017 draft proposal, which appears to be essentially the same as the one rejected by the Board in 2016, provides a pretty convincing case for the need for change:

 Part of growth is admitting when something that you are doing is no longer effective.
 This proposal addresses the issue that has become a pervasive opinion in the SCA, our content information system, our newsletters, are no longer effective in delivering the real-time information for the group we serve. […] Per the Communications Survey conducted Spring 2015, 80% of survey respondents indicated that the kingdom newsletters were not their primary source of receiving information about Membership activities and events.